Skip to main content

 Get Involved with Our Citizen Science Programs

 Volunteers are taught how to observe and gather specific data, how to use specialized equipment, and how to input information so it can be used by conservation staff.
-Visit our Calendar to see upcoming Citizen Science programs.
+Visit our Calendar to see upcoming Citizen Science programs, or visit our 2025 citizen science projects page to learn about ongoing efforts.
 Educational programs are offered seasonally and are based upon when population data can be gathered.
 Surveying may take place during the day or in the evening, depending upon the data being recorded.

 Become a Citizen Scientist.